carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .language-yaml}

-This block of code contains the `inputs` section of our workflow.
-In this section we provide all the inputs that are needed for the workflow.
+This block of code contains the `inputs` section of the workflow.
+This section provides all the inputs that are needed for the workflow.
 In this example a string is needed that will be printed on the command line.
-We first define an id for our input: `message_text`.
+An id is defined first for the input: `message_text`.
-Then we need to define the type of the input.
-In our case it will be a `string`.
+Then the type of the input needs to be defined.
+In this case it will be a `string`.
 The `InputBinding` describes how the input should appear on the command line.
-The `position` field indicates at which position the input will be on the command line, in our example it is at the first position.
+The `position` field indicates at which position the input will be on the command line, in this example it is at the first position.

 ~~~
 outputs: []
 ~~~
 {: .language-yaml}
-Lastly the `outputs` of our workflow.
-In this example we don't have a formal output.
+Lastly the `outputs` of the workflow.
+In this example don't have a formal output.
-Our text is printed directly in the terminal.
-So we use an empty YAML list (`[]`) as our output.
+The text is printed directly in the terminal.
+So an empty YAML list (`[]`) is used as the output.

 > ## Script order
-> To make our script more readable we have put the `input` field in front of the `output` field.
-However CWL syntax requires only that each field is properly defined, it does not require them to be in a particular order.
-Try changing around the order of fields in our example script, and run the validation step on these to make sure this is true.
+> To make the script more readable the `input` field is put in front of the `output` field.
+> However CWL syntax requires only that each field is properly defined, it does not require them to be in a particular order.
 {: .callout}

 > ## Changing input text
 >
-> If you would want to print another text on the command line, what do you need to change?
+> What needs to be changed to print another text on the command line?
 >
 > > ## Solution
 > >
-> > To change the text on the command line, you only need to change the text in the `hello_world.yml` file.
+> > To change the text on the command line, only the text in the `hello_world.yml` file needs to be changed.
 > >
 > > For example:
 > > ~~~